3urobeat/output-logger/README.md

 Returns these informations about the active progress bar as an Object:
 - `progress` - Number between 0 and 100 representing the current progress of the active progress bar

+...or `null` if no progress bar is active.

 ### detachEventListeners()
 No parameters.
 Detaches all process event listeners attached by the library.